VeritasSoftware/WebsiteAIAssistant/Docs/README_MinimalAPI.md

 Add a reference to the `WebsiteAIAssistant.MinimalAPI` project in your ASP.NET Core application.

-Then, in your `Program.cs`, add the following line to register the minimal API:
+Then, in your `Program.cs`, add the following lines to register the minimal API:

 ```csharp
 //Website AI Assistant